 Chernobyl Corium Lava

 Chernobyl corium (highly irradiated uranium fuel) lava flow formed during a nuclear meltdown on the 26th of April 1986.
 This type of lava flow is formed during the most severe class of nuclear reactor accident.
 Chernobyl's reactors have yet to be cleaned of their damaged radioactive material over 30 years after the accident.
-The radiation released from the Chernobyl nuclear accident was equal to 300 Hiroshima type nuclear detonations.
+The radiation released from the Chernobyl nuclear accident was equal to 300 Hiroshima type nuclear detonations and remain deadly over 100,000 years.
 The radiation around Chernobyl's damaged core is still so intense that even robots can't venture into the damage containment vessel long enough to clean it up.